informagi/AQA/README.md

 ```
 <br>
-We did the Individual Agents evaluation for both the test and train datasets.
-We use these results (answers) generated with the run_inference.sh script to train the CMAB.
+We use the results (answers) generated with the run_inference.sh script to train and evaluate AQA and GPTSwarm.

 ## 2.2.2.
 Evaluate Results